Files

 Upload and manage non-image files — PDFs, programmes, brochures, and other documents

-The Files area holds non-image uploads that your site references — PDFs, programmes, brochures, audio, and any other file type you want visitors to download or your themes to reference.
+The Files area holds non-image uploads that your site references — PDFs, SVGs, icons, stylesheets, and ZIP archives you want visitors to download or your themes to reference.

-Files sit alongside the Media library but work slightly differently.
-Media records (images) carry alt text, captions, focal points, and image-specific transformations.
-Files are simpler — they hold the file itself plus a small set of organising details.
+Files sit alongside the Media library but are deliberately simpler.
+They're for document storage and download links — they hold the file itself plus a small set of organising details, and nothing more.

 What a file record contains